-The process of learning to read and write a language like English has to start by unpicking part of the process by which alphabetic writing was invented, a very difficult historical process over thousands of years.
+The process of learning to read and write a language like English has to start by unpicking part of the process by which alphabetic writing was invented over some 5,000 years.
 The history involved some giant leaps, each one hundreds of years after the last.
 So necessarily this was the work of a series of scholars, all building on the work of others before them.

 It is often noted systems of writing were invented separately in China and Central America.
 But that is true only of the first step –representing a word by a symbol.
 The whole history of writing with an alphabet is a much more complex process.
 And it only happened once.
 That gives an idea of how difficult that history really was.

-For some children it is not easy to carry out a mental recapitulation of this history.
-It wasn’t for me.
+For some children reinventing that history is n0ot easy.
+It wasn’t easy for me.
 I still remember my utter confusion at being told that three quarters of a circle drawn in the air had something to do with the first sound in the word cat There were things called letters.
 And they could be read in order.
 But the same principle did not apply to the word the.
 Why not?
-I asked myself.
-It took me two years to get the idea.
-I still remember the day the penny dropped.
+I asked.
+Two and a half years later another teacher explained things a different way.
+I still remember the day.

-With the exception of four clever letters, not conventionally taught first, the alphabet is essentially a set of abstract and arbitrary representations of speech sounds or ‘phonemes’, subject to a four-or-five way relation between:
+With the exception of four clever letters, not conventionally taught first, the alphabet is essentially a set of abstract and arbitrary representations of speech sound, subject to a four-or-five way relation between: